-Humber’s Bachelor of Commerce – Accounting degree program will help you develop skills in the applied aspects of the profession.
+Humber’s Bachelor of Commerce – Accounting degree program will help you develop skills in the applied aspects of the accounting profession.
 You will gain a fundamental understanding of a variety of business disciplines along with their functions and relationships.

 Areas of study include marketing, law, economics, operations management, ethics, human resources management, organizational behaviour, financial accounting, management accounting, financial management, taxation, audit, strategic management, and statistics and quantitative analysis.